Pragya1231/quiet-hours/README.md

 type (register or reminder)

-CRON Scheduler: Runs every minute to check upcoming blocks and send reminder emails using supabase edge functions.
+CRON Scheduler: Runs every minute to check upcoming blocks and send reminder emails using Supabase Edge Functions.
 Ensures no duplicate reminders per user.

+Logout Feature: Users can securely log out from their dashboard.

+Edit & Delete Features: Each study block can be edited or deleted directly from the dashboard.

 # Local Testing: